-If your students have a specific need or interest not already covered, we offer custom events and workshops.
+If your students have a specific need or interest that is not already covered, we offer custom events and workshops.
 We also partner with student leaders like UDRs and club presidents on career programs and coach them through the process.

 Engage Guest Speakers

 As a team, Hiatt continues to cultivate strong relationships with alumni, employers and parents in various industries who are willing to speak with specific majors and student groups about their career paths, companies or other career-related topics.
 Contact Alexandra Stephens to identify potential guest speakers from our volunteer list.